Chiappa Rhino Review: Spaghetti Blaster for Space Cowboys

 Chiappa Rhino Background

-With my background as a former Marine infantryman, I’m familiar with the history of revolvers, including the origins of the Rhino tracing back to Italy.
+I love weird and off guns.
+They try to do things differently, and different is rare in the modern gun industry.
+The Rhino traces its origins back to Italy.
 The production and design of this gun started there, and the famed revolver designer Emilio Ghisoni worked with Antonio Cudazzo to produce the Rhino.
+If you know about the Mateba series of semi-auto revolvers, you’ll recognize the name.

 The Rhino would sadly be the last gun he’d lend his modern flair to.
 The weapon was designed in 2008, and he passed away a short time later.